FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Abstract

 \section{Abstract}

-We present the first sub-arcsecond localised Fast Radio Burst (FRB) detected using MeerKAT.
-The FRB, \mtpfrb, was detected in the incoherent beam using the MeerTRAP pipeline on 2021 April 05 with a signal to noise ratio of 140.8 and a dispersion measure of 565.17 pc cm$^{-3}$.
+We present the first sub-arcsecond localised Fast Radio Burst (FRB) detected using MeerKAT. {\mtpfrb} was detected in the incoherent beam using the MeerTRAP pipeline on 2021 April 05 with a signal to noise ratio of 140.8 and a dispersion measure of 565.17 pc cm$^{-3}$.
 It was detected while MeerTRAP was observing commensally with the ThunderKAT large survey project, and was sufficiently bright that we could use the ThunderKAT 8s images to localise the FRB.
-Two different models of the dispersion measure in the Milky Way and halo suggest that the source is either right at the edge of the Galaxy, or outside.
-However, we use the combined localisation, dispersion measure, scattering, specific luminosity and chance coincidence probability information to find that the origin is most likely extragalactic and identify the likely host galaxy of the FRB: \irgal.
+Two different models of the dispersion measure in the Milky Way and halo suggest that the source is either right at the edge of the Galaxy, or outside. {This highlights the uncertainty in the Milky Way dispersion measure models, particularly in the Galactic Plane, and the uncertainty of Milky Way halo models.
+Further investigation and modelling of these uncertainties will be facilitated by future detections and localisations of nearby FRBs.} We use the combined localisation, dispersion measure, scattering, specific luminosity {and chance coincidence probability information} to find that the origin is most likely extra-galactic and identify the likely host galaxy of the FRB: \irgal.
 Using SALT spectroscopy and archival observations of the field, we find that the host is a disk/spiral galaxy at a redshift of $z=0.066$.